Aeroluna/LunaCoopMod/README.md

   - Can use Fading Star after researching at a Dark Shrine.
     - Grants super cloak, 50% increased movement speed, and ignores collision for 4 seconds.
     - Can be autocast when damaged.
-  - Changed Argus Crystal upgrade to additionally grant Signifiers full energy.
+  - Argus Crystal additionally grants Signifiers full energy.

 A cut unit from the LOTV campaign reimagined.
 Astral Storm provides detection outside of Oracles.
 Aurora Veil massively helps non-cloaked units like Stalkers, Centurions, Dark Archons, and Void Rays benefit from Vorazun's stealth perks and makes them viable.
 The addition of a damaging spellcaster also helps improve the value of increased energy regeneration from Vorazun's level 15 perk.

-- Changed Dark Archons to no longer be trained at a gateway, but instead from merging two Dark Templar or Signifiers.
+- Reworked Dark Archons to no longer be trained at a gateway, but instead from merging two Dark Templar or Signifiers.
-- Dark Archon weapon damage increased to 25 (+10 vs Biological)
+- Increased Dark Archon weapon damage to 25 (+10 vs Biological)

 Should make massing Dark Archons more viable instead of watching them tickle units.